ludoch/samples/java11/UserGuide.md

 	mvn appengine:deploy command.

 Other options for deploying include using the gcloud app deploy command or the App Engine Gradle plugin (version 2.0.0-rc5 or above).
 Follow the instructions for your application framework to configure the build of an executable JAR.
-This executable JAR must run via java -jar app.jar.
+This executable JAR must run via `java -jar app.jar`.
 For example, refer to the Spring Boot documentation.
 Feel free to upgrade your pom.xml file to use OpenJDK 11 features if needed, via:

 ```